 After installing Migrate Guru, activate the plugin.
 Once activated, you’ll be redirected to the Migrate Guru admin menu.
-If you happen to click away and need to find your way back, you can find this screen by clicking on Migrate Guru in the WordPress admin menu.
+If you happen to click away and need to find your way back, you can find this screen by clicking on Migrate Guru in the WordPress sidebar menu.

 Domain and SFTP Details